 If you want to make it in girls softball in Brooklyn, you better know how to chant

 On a muddy, muggy day in Brooklyn's Prospect Park, it's time for the big game - part of the softball playoffs for 11- and 12-year-old girls.
-You can expect a whole lot of cheering, and as reporter Sally Herships finds, you may also hear singing.
+You will be expecting a whole lot of cheering.
+As reporter Sally Herships finds, you may also hear singing.

 UNIDENTIFIED SOFTBALL PLAYERS: (Singing) L-E-L-E-A-L-E-A-D-O-F-F. Lead-off batter.
 Lead-off batter.